 It takes practice to get good at writing in script.
 But it is worth it, especially if you want to learn how to write in script.

-For example, lay a strip of masking tape onto your work and spray it.
-Then pull off the tape.
-You will get a well-defined hard line.
-To get a clean edge on your spray paint, take a piece of paper and hold it about an inch in front of the work.
-Spray it.
-You will get some overspray underneath your paper mask (called a stencil or shield).
-The edge won’t be as defined as if you taped the edge, but it should be a harder edge than what you could’ve sprayed on your own.
+As an example, consider laying a strip of masking tape onto your work surface and spraying it.
+Once you remove the tape, you will see a well-defined hard line.
+Alternatively, for a clean edge on your spray paint, you may take a piece of paper and hold it approximately an inch away from the work surface before spraying.
+As a result, you will inevitably obtain some overspray underneath your paper mask or stencil, yet the edge will be harder than had you attempted to spray it alone.

 But there’s more!
 You can always learn more, but this was a general overview of the most common things airbrushers figure out on their own.
 Now it’s your turn- go practice!
 Go explore and find out what your equipment can do!